Grand Secretary

 FINANCIAL

 In the interest of time, I shall not review the entire financial schedule in detail.
 Detailed numerical reports of income and expense items and expenditures and income versus budgeted amounts can be viewed on the following pages.
-The Grand Treasurer’s Report covers the fund balances, and we are both in agreement as to our asset values.
+The Grand Treasurer’s Report covers the fund balances, and we are in agreement as to the asset values.
 The annual certified audit of the Grand Lodge of Minnesota takes place every May and the auditor’s report will be available for the asking from the Grand Lodge office and a summary printed in the Grand Lodge Proceedings.
 You can be assured that the general operating expenses of your Grand Lodge are watched very carefully.
 We are here to manage the funds and other assets of the Grand Lodge that have been entrusted to our care, and we hope that we have been of the best possible service to Minnesota’s Freemasons.

 GRAND LODGE OFFICE